Snapchat/KeyDB-docs/docs/latency-monitor.md

 are fast and run in constant or logarithmic time, other commands are slower O(N) commands, that can cause latency spikes.

-For all these reasons, KeyDB 2.8.13 introduced a new feature called **Latency Monitoring**, that helps the user to check and troubleshoot possible latency problems.
-Latency monitoring is composed of the following conceptual
+For all these reasons, **Latency Monitoring** was created to help the user to check and troubleshoot possible latency problems.
+Latency monitoring is composed of the following conceptual parts:
-parts:

 * Latency hooks that sample different latency sensitive code paths.
 * Time series recording of latency spikes split by different event.